Program Coordinator Professor S. Adil SARIBAY

 Kadir Has University Psychological Sciences MA program will accept new students for the 2022-2023 academic year.

 The program offers courses in Cognitive, Developmental and Social Psychology.
-Admitted students will be expected to develop a research program in one or a combination of these three areas.
-Courses will start in September 2020.
+Admitted students will be expected to develop a research program in one of these areas or in a combination of these three areas.
+Courses will start in September 2022.

 Faculty and their research areas

 Prof. Dr. Sarıbay received his undergraduate training in Psychology at Middle East Technical University; obtained his master’s degree in Psychology at Boğaziçi University and his doctorate degree in Social/Personality Psychology from New York University.